Conditions at Bikini Atoll

 Prior to the first nuclear test in 1946, the 167 Bikinians living on Bikini Island were evacuated to neighbouring islands.

-By the time nuclear-weapon testing in the Marshall Islands was terminated in July 1958, sixteen nuclear-weapon tests had been conducted on Bikini Atoll over a 12-year period.
-All of these tests were surface or atmospheric tests.
+By the time nuclear-weapon testing in the Marshall Islands was terminated in July 1958, twenty three nuclear-weapon tests had been conducted on Bikini Atoll over a 12-year period.
+One test was performed underwater, all others were surface or atmospheric tests.
 They were conducted in or over the Atoll lagoon, thereby dispersing the explosion’s effects over all of the islands of the Atoll.

 The history of the radiological assessments and the movement of the local population is very important in understanding the overall concerns.
 In August 1968 — following a number of radiological surveys that had been carried out since 1958 to assess the impact of the US programme of nuclear-weapon testing — it was announced that Bikini Atoll was safe for habitation and approved for resettlement.
 A further radiological survey of Bikini Atoll was carried out in 1970.